ujjwalll/GACMIS/README.md

 # GACMIS

 Indian Songs Classification Datasets and Machine learning models.
 GACMIS stands for: (Genre Automated Classification using Machine Learning of Indian Songs).
+Our main goal through this project is to handle the mis classification problem Indian music genre on popular streaming applications.
+There is lots of work done for western music classification but very little for Indian music.

 ## Dataset Details.